-The institute is an annual, three-day, intensive training program on freedom of information law and investigative reporting techniques for 25 working New England journalists.
+Named after the late trail-blazing Boston Globe journalist, the Gloria L. Negri First Amendment Institute (formerly the New England First Amendment Institute) is an annual, multi-day, intensive training program on freedom of information law and investigative reporting techniques.
+It is offered each year exclusively to 25 working New England journalists.

-The institute is provided by the New England First Amendment Coalition.
+The Negri Institute is provided by the New England First Amendment Coalition.
 It provides editors, reporters and producers with the support and training necessary to become accomplished investigative journalists, well versed in the access laws that govern today’s difficult reporting landscape.
-Many exceptional, award-winning journalists and outstanding First Amendment attorneys give their time to make the institute an extraordinary learning experience.
-Presenters and institute fellows span print, broadcast and online media.
-A goal of the institute is to change the culture of journalism in New England by way of the ripple effect — our institute fellows are required to share what they have learned with colleagues at their media outlets.
+Many exceptional, award-winning journalists and outstanding First Amendment attorneys give their time to make the Negri Institute an extraordinary learning experience.
+Presenters and fellows span print, broadcast and online media.
+A goal of the Negri Institute is to change the culture of journalism in New England by way of the ripple effect — our fellows are required to share what they have learned with colleagues at their media outlets.

-Topics covered by the institute include state and federal freedom of information law, how to access and use SEC documents, database reporting, Internet and social media research, source development, writing strategies, investigative techniques, and accuracy and responsibility in reporting.
+Topics typically covered at the Negri Institute include state and federal freedom of information law, how to access and use SEC documents, database reporting, Internet and social media research, source development, writing strategies, investigative techniques, and accuracy and responsibility in reporting.

 • “It was really great getting to know more local New England journalists and toss around ideas about how to cover what’s happening in our region.
 The hands on sessions were some of best parts, like web scraping and working with data.
 All the speakers were great.”